It is important that through the application and interview process you are able to do your best and not feel discriminated against.

 Targetjobs have also produced a guide to support you if you have questions concerning your criminal record.

-If you have questions about whether or not to disclose your sexual orientation as part of the application or interview, you may wish to come and talk to a careers adviser.
+If you have questions about whether or not to disclose your sexual orientation as part of the application or interview, you may wish to come and talk to a careers consultant.

 Book an appointment up to one week in advance by logging in to Career Connect via MUSE.
 Any information that you provide will be treated in the strictest confidence.